Shao-Heng Ko

 ---|---|

-2024/10 | Experience report (title: Satisfactory for all: supporting mastery learning with human-in-the-loop assessments in a discrete mathematics course) on the discrete math course I taught in Spring 2024 accepted into ACM SIGCSE TS 2025.
+2024/10 | Experience report on the discrete math course I taught in Spring 2024 accepted into ACM SIGCSE TS 2025.
 When will I start writing the blog posts about it...? |

 2024/10 | New research paper (title: Student Perceptions of the Help Resource Landscape) accepted into ACM SIGCSE TS 2025.
-This is a collaboration work with NC State via our grant team. |
+This is a collaboration work with NC State University via our grant team. |

-2024/8 | I attended and enjoyed ACM ICER 2024, where I presented my paper titled The trees in the forest: characterizing computing students' individual help-seeking approaches.
+2024/8 | I attended and enjoyed ACM ICER 2024, where I presented my paper on computing students' individual help-seeking approaches.
 Here is a blog post in which I mumbled about the paper.
-On related but totally irrelevant news, I celebrated my birthday on the plane from Melbourne back to the US, which made my birthday a joyfully 41-hours long. |
+On related but totally irrelevant news, I celebrated my birthday while traveling from Melbourne back to the US, which made the day a joyfully 41-hours long. |

-2024/5 | I wrapped up my first class ever.
-This was the first class I taught as a instructor.
-It was a mandatory discrete math with 138 students in a regular semester, and I did it solo.
+2024/5 | I wrapped up my first class taught as a instructor -- it was a mandatory discrete math with 138 students in a regular semester, and I did it solo.
 It was quite a project!
 I |

-2023/11 | A poster resulting from mentoring a project team in the Duke CS+ summer program got accepted to ACM SIGCSE TS '24.
+2023/11 | A poster culminating from the Duke CS+ summer program got accepted to ACM SIGCSE TS '24.
 This marks my first research publication in which I served as mainly a project manager/research mentor. |

 2023/8 | I attended SIGCSE 2023 Doctoral Consortium at ICER in Chicago in August (research statement). |

-2023/3 | I presented my first paper in CER (What Drives Students to Office Hours: Individual Differences and Similarities) at ACM SIGCSE TS '23 in Toronto. |
+2023/3 | I presented my first paper in CER (on office hours) at ACM SIGCSE TS '23 in Toronto. |

 2022/12 | I received the Bass Instructor of Record Fellowship, a teaching grant sponsored through the Duke Graduate School.
 As a result I |